andersen-lab/covar/README.md

 | `coverage_start` | Maximum read start site for which this cluster was detected |
 | `coverage_end`   | Minimum read end site for which this cluster was detected   |

 \*Note: Not all nucleotide mutations will have a corresponding amino acid mutations.
-For example, SNPs in codons that span reads or framshift indels will be translated as 'Unknown' and 'NA', respectively.
+For example, SNPs in codons that span reads or frameshift indels will be translated as 'Unknown' and 'NA', respectively.